BCG-X-Official/facet/README.md

   unnecessary or redundant phrases.
 For example:
     ```
     class ModelInspector:
+        """
-        """Explains the inner workings of a predictive model based on the SHAP approach.
+        Explains the inner workings of a predictive model based on the SHAP approach.

         The model inspector offers the following anaalyses:
         - ...